HigherOrderCO/kind2-archive/README.md

 [HVM](https://github.com/HigherOrderCO/HVM)'s **massive parallelism** and computational advantages (no garbage collection, optimal β-reduction).
 Its type system is a minimal core based on the Calculus of Constructions, making it inherently secure.
-In short, Kind2 aims to be:
+Essentially, Kind2 aims to be:

 - As *friendly* as **Python**